shane-mason/FieldStation42/README.md

 * Configure start-on-boot (optional and not recommended unless you are making a dedicated device.)
     * Run `fs42/hot_start.sh` on the command line

-The quickstart above is only designed to provide an overview of the required step - use the [FieldStation42 Guide](https://github.com/shane-mason/FieldStation42/wiki) for more detailed description of the steps.
+The quickstart above is only designed to provide an overview of the required steps - use the [FieldStation42 Guide](https://github.com/shane-mason/FieldStation42/wiki) for more detailed description of the steps.

 # How It Works
 FieldStation42 has multiple components that work together to recreate that old-school TV nostalgia.

 ### station_42.py
-This script is used to perform 2 primary tasks: build the catalog from disk (only needs to happen when content changes) and building weekly schedules.
-If no catalog exists, it will create one otherwise, it will just create weekly schedules for all configured channels.
-If a catalog exists, but you want to overwrite it (like when the channel content has been updated) use the `--rebuild_catalog` command line switch.
-Run this weekly via a cron job to create new schedules.

-### ux.py
-This script is used to view schedules for networks - it can act as a guide of sorts.
+Use this to create catalogs and generate schedules.
+Catalogs are used to store metadata about the stations content, so they need to be rebuilt each time the content changes.
+Since it is inspecting files on disk, this can take some time depending on the number of videos in your content library.
+The liquid-scheduler uses the catalogs and the stations configuration to build schedules, so catalogs should be built first.
+Running `station_42.py` with no arguments will start a UI that runs in the terminal.
+You can use this to manage catalogs and schedules, or you can perform all operations using command line arguments with no UI.
+To see the list of all options, run `station_42.py --help`.

 ### field_player.py
 This is the main TV interface.
-On startup, it will read the weekly schedule and open the correct video file and skip to the correct position.
-It will re-perform this step each time the channel is changed for the new.
+On startup, it will read the schedule and open the correct video file and skip to the correct position based on the current time.
+It will re-perform this step each time the channel is changed.
+If you tune back to a previous channel, it will pick up the current time and start playing as though it had been playing the whole time.

+The player monitors the plain text file `runtime/channel.socket` for commands to change the channel and will change to the next station configured in `main_config` in `confs/fieldStation42_conf.py` if any content is found there - or you can use the following command to cause the player to change to channel 3:

+`echo {\"command\": \"direct\", \"channel\": 3} > runtime/channel.socket`

+You can also open `runtime/channel.socket` in a text editor and enter the following json snippet (change 3 to whatever number you want to change to)

+`{"command": "direct", "channel": 3}`

+The following command will cause the player to tune up or down respectively

+`{"command": "up", "channel": -1}`
+`{"command": "down", "channel": -1}`

+The player writes its status and current channel to `runtime/play_status.socket` - this can be monitored by an external program if needed.
+See [this page](https://github.com/shane-mason/FieldStation42/wiki/Changing-Channel-From-Script) for more information on intgrating with `channel.socket` and `play_status.socket`.

 ### command_input.py
-This is an optional component, use this to connect an external device (Raspberry Pico) to invoke a channel change.
-The following command will cause a channel change:
+This is provided as an example component to show how to connect an external device or program to invoke a channel changes and pass status information.
+This script listens for incoming commands on the pi's UART connection and then writes channel change commands to `runtime/channel.socket`

-`echo anything > runtime/channel.socket`

-### aerial_listener.py
-This is another optional component that is used with CircuitPython on a Raspberry Pico (or similar)

 ## Connecting to Rasberry Pico (Optional)